 Flawed eyes dogs

-Merle Great Dane dogs possess faulting eyes, beside being vision less canines.
-Other eye flaws in a Merle Great Dane encompass;
+Merle Great Dane dogs possess faulting eyes, beside could be vision less canines.
+Other eye flaws in a Double Merle encompass;

 - Optic nerve weakness